LibrePlan/libreplan/doc/src/user/en/15-1-report-hours-worked-by-resource.rst

 This report allows to extract a list of the tasks and time devoted to them by workers in a period of time.
 There are several filters which allow users to adjust the query to get just the wanted information and avoiding extra data.

-Input paratemers and filters
+Input parameters and filters
 ============================

    * **Dates**.
       * *Type*: Optional.
       * *Two date fields*:
          * *Start Date.* This is the minimum date of the work reports which are wanted.
 Work reports with an earlier date than the *start date* are ignored.
-If this parameter is not filled, there is not inferior filtering date.
+If this parameter is not filled, there is no filtering of work reports by *start date*.
          * *End Date.* This is the maximum date of the work reports which will be included in the results.
-Work reports with a later date than the *end date* will be skipped.
-If this parameter is not filled, there is not upper limit of the work reports filtered.
+Work reports with a later date than the *end date* will be ignored.
+If this parameter is not filled, there is no filtering of work reports by *end date*.

    * **Filter by workers**
       * *Type*: Optional.
-      * *How it works*: You can select one worker to restrict the work reports to the time tracking of that particular worker.
+      * *How it works*: You can select one or several workers to restrict the work reports to the time tracking of that particular worker.
+You can add a worker to be used as a filter by searching them in the selector and by pressing the *Add* button.
 If you leave it empty, the work reports are retrieved independently of the worker.

    * **Filter by labels**
       * *Type:* Optional.
-      * *How it works*: You can add one or several labels by searching them in the selector and by pressing the *Add* button to be used as filter.
+      * *How it works*: You can add one or several labels to be used as filter by searching them in the selector and by pressing the *Add* button.
 They are used to select the tasks that will be included in the results to compute the hours devoted in them.
+This filter can be applied to timesheets, tasks, both, or any.

    * **Filter by criteria**
       * *Type:* Optional.